dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 **Chronic and unsheltered homelessness is much more common in some places than others.**

-Beyond just having different *amounts* of homelessness, different places also have different *kinds*.
-For example, let's compare New York and California:
+Let's compare New York and California:

 ![NY_CA_2020](/img/homeless-crisis/NY-2020.svg)